can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 loop at all.
 I came to Common Lisp from clojure and my brain was really fixed on immutable data structures, hence I tried to avoid any imperative constructs.
-Another moment was that loop had a controversial perception across community some of which prefered `iterate` and the rest tried to avoid both.
+Another moment was that loop had a controversial perception across community some of which preferred `iterate` and the rest tried to avoid both.

-The turning point was when I started writing fetch and sync logic and I had to iterate there a lot a many different ways.
+The turning point was when I started writing fetch and sync logic and I had to iterate there a lot in many different ways.
 I tried loop once then twice and then I ended up using it all over the place.
 Why so?

-Simply because loop unify all different looping constructs that other languages have like `for` or `while` or even `map` in one unified call and in addition to that gives local bindings all an easy way to execute body only under certain conditions and return from any point, and I'm sure there are lot's of things I'm not aware of.
+Simply because loop unify all different looping constructs that other languages have like `for` or `while` or even `map` in one unified call and in addition to that gives local bindings all an easy way to execute body only under certain conditions and return from any point, and I'm sure there are lots of things I'm not aware of.

 Let me show a couple of especially impressive examples from the code.
 Here is a function that prints a list of files that need to be merged: